|

 Pentewan is a small village with an east facing wide sandy beach and a disused landlocked harbour.

-400 yards of land now separate the harbour basin from the sea.
+400 yards of dry land now separate the harbour basin from the sea.
+Its waters are held in by a lock gate.
 The beach is private but can be accessed from the village.
 Kitesurfing and surfing are popular at Pentewan, the beach is popular for all surfing abilities.

 Pentewan in History